 How is child support calculated?

 Child support payments are calculated based upon a formula, which takes into account the net income of both parents, and certain specified expenses including but not limited to health insurance being paid for both the parents and the children, and the daycare costs, if any.
 In addition, the formula also takes into consideration the number of over-night stays the child spends with each parent.
-To calculate the amount of child support that you may be entitled to, click here.

 My child has over 73 overnight stays each year.
 Do I still need to pay child support?